 The persons proposed as guardians or administrators should attend the hearing, and should provide a plan identifying the decisions that need to be made, and outlining the way they propose to make those decisions.

 Once lodged, applications can only be withdrawn with the consent of VCAT.
-If the applicant wishes to cancel the application, they must set out reasons in writing stating whether they have informed other interested persons of their intentions and what their views are.
-There is a form available on the VCAT website (called “request by applicant for leave to withdraw application”).
+If the applicant wishes to cancel the application, they must set out reasons in writing, explaining why orders are no longer needed.

-The hearings are held at The William Cooper Centre, 223 William Street in Melbourne, or at other metropolitan and country locations.
-The applicant can request that the hearing be held at a location near where the subject of the application resides.
+The hearings are held at VCAT’s William Cooper Justice Centre (see “Contacts”).
+However, the applicant can request that the hearing be held at a location near where the subject of the application lives.

 A party may be represented by a “professional advocate” at a hearing with the consent of VCAT.
 A “professional advocate” includes a legal practitioner, articled clerk or law clerk, or someone who in the opinion of VCAT has had substantial experience as an advocate in proceedings of a similar nature.

-The Guardianship List of VCAT has a duty to ensure that its decisions are in the best interests of the proposed represented person.
+VCAT’s Guardianship List has a duty to ensure that its decisions are in the best interests of the proposed represented person.
 Its processes are inquisitorial rather than adversarial.

 Upon receiving an application for guardianship or administration VCAT can refer the matter to a statutory body for an investigation, usually the Office of the Public Advocate (OPA).
 A report of this investigation is provided to, and can be obtained from, VCAT.
 VCAT will usually release the report to parties unless there are serious issues of confidentiality or the risk of harm to others involved.

-OPA and the State Trustees have a Duty Officer present every day at the William Cooper Centre in Melbourne to assist the parties.
-Victoria Legal Aid has its duty officer at the VCAT office at 55 King Street, Melbourne.
+The OPA and the State Trustees have a duty officer present at the William Cooper Justice Centre to assist the parties.

 The purpose of the hearing is for VCAT to consider and determine three main issues, all of which must be satisfied before it can appoint a guardian or administrator: